2016-17 Procedures and regulations

 - Humanities/Social Science: Students should bring a copy of the course syllabus or a detailed course description to their Engineering Student Services Adviser.
 The adviser will review the course for appropriateness and clearance of requirement.
 Review may sometimes need to be done by the College’s Humanities/Social Science Committee.

 - Each semester a student must enroll in a minimum of 12 units and two technical subjects (of a minimum of 3 units each) required of their engineering curriculum.
 For most majors, a student will need to take more than two technical courses each semester to stay on track, and enroll in an average of 15 units.
-Programs of less than 12 or more than 20 1/2 units require approval.
+Programs of less than 12 or more than 20.5 units require approval.
 Students should consult with their ESS Adviser.
-All technical courses (whether required for the major or not) must be taken for a letter grade.

 Graduate Course Enrollment